 Get the training.

 If you have a pool, cottage or camp, ensure that family members learn lifesaving skills.
-Teens should enroll in lifesaving and lifeguarding courses such as the Bronze Medallion and National Lifeguard to obtain the skills for a lifetime of fun in the water and as preparation for a vocation as a lifeguard or swim instructor.
+Teens should enroll in lifesaving and lifeguarding courses such as the Bronze Medallion and National Lifeguard to obtain the skills for a lifetime of fun in the water and as preparation for a career as a lifeguard or swim instructor.

 Protect your neck.

-Wear your lifejacket: it won't work if you don't wear it.
+Wear your lifejacket; it won't work if you don't wear it.

 Always swim with a buddy.